 Ian Biazzo.
-Master's student, Department of Biology, University of Central Florida, Orlando, FL.
+PhD student, Department of Biology, University of Central Florida, Orlando, FL

 Objectives: To test the effects of prescribed fire on anuran populations and examine the potential mechanisms of post-fire population decline in pine flatwoods and embedded depression wetlands.
-The research focuses on two levels of ecological hierarchy using a beforeafter-control-impact design: 1) the immediate and short-term mechanisms of changes in anuran populations after a burn using mark-recapture techniques, and 2) species composition at the assemblage level and effects of prescribed burns on diversity and abundance of frogs in the flatwoods and marshes.
+The research focused on two levels of ecological hierarchy using a before-after-control-impact design: 1) the immediate and short-term mechanisms of changes in anuran populations after a burn using mark-recapture techniques, and 2) species composition at the assemblage level and effects of prescribed burns on diversity and abundance of frogs in the flatwoods and marshes.

-Methods: In 2020, eight burn units with depression marshes were randomly selected for permanent study plots, four as control plots in units burned in 2018, and four as treatment plots in units to be burned in 2020.
+Methods: In 2020, eight burn units with depression marshes were randomly selected for permanent study plots, four as control plots in units burned in 2018, and four as treatment plots in units to be burned in 2020-2022.
 Within each plot, 1-meter-long PVC pipes were nailed vertically at 1.5 m high to trees surrounding wetlands to act as temporary refugia for frogs.
-The pipes are checked weekly for frogs.
-All frogs are identified to species, measured from snout to urostyle, sexed if possible, and given unique Visible Implant Elastomer (VIE) tags.
-The PVC pipes are removed 1-2 days before fires and replaced 1-2 days afterwards.
+The pipes were checked weekly for frogs.
+All frogs were identified to species, measured from snout to urostyle, sexed if possible, and given unique Visible Implant Elastomer (VIE) tags.
+The PVC pipes were removed 1-2 days before fires and replaced 1-2 days afterwards.

 In 2021, a vertical occupancy study was added to test if different treefrogs partition habitat space and how fire impacts these partitions.
-For this study, PVC tree frog refugia pipes were set at 3 m, 6 m, and 9 m high on large pine trees in four of his study sites.
+For this study, PVC tree frog refugia pipes were set at 3 m, 6 m, and 9 m high on large pine trees in four of the study sites.

-Progress/Results: FIELDWORK COMPLETED.
-Mr. Biazzo has 3,000 data points from his mark-recapture study on treefrogs in pine flatwoods, 99% of which are pinewoods treefrogs Dryophytes femoralis.
-He has concluded from these data that pinewoods treefrogs climb up larger trees to escape the direct and indirect effects of fires, and reenter the shrub layers in the following weeks as shrubs regreen.
-This work also suggests that this species shows high site fidelity, with individuals often returning to the same tree for several consecutive months.
-Local survival for populations in this study are between 70-85% (Biazzo 2022).
-He expects completion of his dissertation in 2023.
-A paper was published in Fire Ecology in 2022 (Biazzo and Quintana-Ascencio 2022).
+Progress/Results: COMPLETED.
+Mr. Biazzo collected 3,000 data points from his mark-recapture study on treefrogs in pine flatwoods, 99% of which were for pinewoods treefrogs Dryophytes femoralis.
+He concluded from these data that pinewoods treefrogs climb up larger trees to escape the direct and indirect effects of fires and reenter the shrub layers in the following weeks as shrubs regreen.
+The species showed high site fidelity, with individuals often returning to the same tree for several consecutive months.
+Local survival for populations in this study were between 70-85%.